ipublikuj-archive/confirmation-dialog/docs/en/chaining.md

 /**
  * @param int $id
  */
-public function forceDeleteUser($id)
+public function forceDeleteUser(int $id)
 {
     ....
 }
 ```

-In case user have some articles, the error message will be shown and also the second confirmer will be opened.
+In case user has some articles, the error message will be shown and also the second confirmer will be opened.